gerlichlab/hicognition/documentation/hugo-site/content/development/development_info.md

 #### Filesystem interactions

-The flask-server and the redis-worker need access to a shared filesytem since all raw and processed datasets are stored as files, with their filenames being recorded in the database.
+The flask-server and the Redis-worker need access to a shared filesystem since all raw and processed datasets are stored as files, with their filenames being recorded in the database.

 ### Queue

-Resource heavy and long tasks are offloaded to a [redis-queue](https://python-rq.org/) that consists of a redis-server and one or more redis-workers.
-The redis-server accepts task items and manages distributing them to the redis-workers.
-The redis-server runs in a docker container that is derived from `redis:6-alpine` with a custom config-file.
-The redis-workers use the same docker-container as the flask-server as they need access to most modules the server needs.
+Resource heavy and long tasks are offloaded to a [redis-queue](https://python-rq.org/) that consists of a Redis-server and one or more Redis-workers.
+The Redis-server accepts task items and manages to distribute them to the Redis-workers.
+The Redis-server runs in a docker container that is derived from `redis:6-alpine` with a custom config-file.
+The Redis-workers use the same docker-container as the flask-server as they need access to most modules the server needs.

 All tasks that the queue can run are defined in [tasks.py](https://github.com/gerlichlab/HiCognition_flask/blob/master/back_end/app/tasks.py).